Hoffalypse/README-Generator/main/README.md

 - [Questions](#Questions)

 ## Installation
-ook
+install

 ## Usage
-ooook
+use

 ## License
- This application is covered under Boost Software License 1.0
+This application is covered under Apache 2.0 License

 ## Contributing
-okoko
+cont

 ## Tests
-okok
+test

 ## Questions
-Please send any questions or comments to kkkk
+Please send any questions or comments to @mail

-The attached link is to my Github Profile https://github.com/oioi
+The attached link is to my Github Profile https://github.com/hoff